janbaer/ansible/README.md

 # Ansible playbooks

-This repository containa a playbook to configure my desktop environment.
+This repository contains a playbook to configure my desktop environment.

 It's based on any ArchLinux distribution like Manjaro for example.